qwerty1917/cnctoolpathoptimize/README.md

 # CNCtoolpathoptimize

-this project was for Material and Manufacturing Processes course on 2015 spring.
+This project was for Material and Manufacturing Processes course on 2015 spring.

-it optimizes CNC tool path with using genetic algoritm.
+It optimizes CNC tool path with using genetic algoritm.